EFL - ESL activities and games for teaching the past simple negative

 Asks their partner: Did you go hiking on your last holiday?

-Demo this with a strong student first and inform the class that they should record notes on their partner's responses.
+Demo this with another student first and inform the class that they should record notes on their partner's responses.
 They will have to report back for the next activity.
 Monitor the students throughout and correct any mistakes.

 Start by drawing a circular target on the whiteboard with several concentric layers of different score values.
 Crush a blank piece of paper into a snowball shape.
 On each turn, ask a student to spell an irregular verb in the past simple.
 If they get it correct, they can throw a snowball at the board.
 Keep the scores on the board and depending on the size of the class, play as an individual or team game.